-Note: This is the third in a series of six profiles of each candidate that will be participating inthe South Carolina Libertarian Party Presidential Debate on November 2nd.
-The debate will be at Francis Marion University in Florence, SC.
-If you want more information, check out our event page at https://sclp.org/events/sclp-presidential-debate/
+Note: This is the third in a series of six profiles of each candidate that participated in the South Carolina Libertarian Party Presidential Debate on November 2nd.

 Kim Ruff was born in 1981 and graduated from Arizona State University with dual baccalaureates, in Political Science and in Communication.
 She has been a member of the LP since 2005 and has held many positions within the county, the state, and the national level.
 The positions she has had have been in New York and Arizona.
 She is also part of the Libertarian Party Radical Caucus.
 In her professional life she has been a program manager and operations director in manufacturing.